 Expert Tip: Most Free VPNs for Chrome Aren’t Safe

 • Logging and selling your data.
 Free VPNs often make a profit by selling your personal information to third parties, which essentially defeats the purpose of using a VPN in the first place.
-Be sure to choose a VPN with a strict zero-logs policy so your personal information is actually kept safe.
+Be sure to choose a VPN with a strict zero-logs policy, so your personal information is kept safe.

 • Data leaks due to weak security features.
 Since free VPNs often don’t have the resources to update their software and server infrastructure, IP/DNS data leaks can occur.
 Moreover, they often miss essential security features such as a kill switch and military-grade encryption.